kchen4028/kchen4028.github.io/_posts/2025-03-14-AEN-Module.md

 ```
 Now that we have the hash for the domain controller's local administrator account, we can use Evil-WinRM to use pass-the-hash to login.
 Once we login, we see that we are finally domain and enterprise admin.

+We find the final flag on the Administrator's desktop: 7c09eb1fff981654a3bb3b4a4e0d176a